-Component: Cryods, low elevation (45%)
+Component: Noonku (80%), Minor Component (20%)

-The Cryods, low elevation component makes up 45 percent of the map unit.
-Slopes are 30 to 70 percent.
-This component is on escarpments.
-The parent material consists of silty volcanic ash and/or silty loess over gravelly glacial drift and/or loamy outwash.
-Depth to a root restrictive layer is greater than 60 inches.
-The natural drainage class is well drained.
-Water movement in the most restrictive layer is low.
-Available water to a depth of 60 inches is very low.
-Shrink-swell potential is low.
-This soil is not flooded.
-It is not ponded.
-There is no zone of water saturation within a depth of 72 inches.
-Organic matter content in the surface horizon is about 60 percent.
-Non-irrigated land capability classification is 7e.
-This soil does not meet hydric criteria.
+The Noonku component makes up 80 percent of the map unit.
+Slopes are 0 to 1 percent.
+The parent material consists of Alluvium.
+Depth to a root restrictive layer is greater than 80 inches.
+The natural drainage class is very poor drained.
+Water movement in the most restrictive layer moderately high to high.
+Available water to a depth of 0 inches is very low.
+This soil is flooded occasional and frequently ponded.
+Non-irrigated land capability classification is 5w.
+This soil does meet hydric criteria.